OpenTermsArchive/engine/CONTRIBUTING.md

 npm run validate:schema $service_id
 ```

-If your change filters or selectors and want to refilter documents from snapshots and regenerate versions only (`$service_id` is optional):
+If you change filters or selectors and want to refilter documents from snapshots and regenerate versions only:

 ```
-npm run refilter $service_id
+npm run refilter [$service_id]
 ```